THEYAKUZI/oldcord/README.md

 # Oldcord pre-refresh UI theme

-This a slight edit of oldcord to change it to pre-refresh UI before the shitty update
+This a slight edit of oldcord to change it to pre-refresh UI before the shitty discord UI update

 ![image](https://github.com/user-attachments/assets/35b28632-6595-40f4-bc68-eb84a0c0c906)